HarshKapadia2/networking/homa.md

     -   Indicates that a response to `RESEND` will be delayed.
         -   The sender might be busy transmitting higher priority messages or another RPC operation is still being executed.
     -   Used to prevent timeouts.
+        -   It can be thought of as a 'keep-alive' indicator, as it keeps the communication alive and prevents the RPC from being aborted due to lack of data receipt.
 -   `CUTOFFS`
     -   `CUTOFFS(rpc_id, exp_unsched_prio)`
     -   Sent by the receiver.